snarfed/oauth-dropins/README.md

 Voila!
 Send your users to `/facebook/start_oauth` when you want them to connect their Facebook account to your app, and when they're done, they'll be redirected to `/next?access_token=...` in your app.

 All of the sites provide the same API.
 To use a different one, just import the site module you want and follow the same steps.
-The filenames for app keys and secrets also differ by site; [`appengine_config.py`](https://github.com/snarfed/oauth-dropins/blob/master/oauth_dropins/oauth_dropins/appengine_config.py) has the full list.
+The filenames for app keys and secrets also differ by site; see each silo's `.py` file for its filenames.

 Usage details